Back to All Events

 There is a loop trail that starts / ends at camp.
 This trail is 3 miles on gravel and takes about 1.5 hours.
 There is another hike up to a natural clearing that looks out on neighboring ridgetops and a couple that meader along the creek.
 All of the hikes all require decent mobility.
 For more accessible paths, individuals are able to walk around camp and/or along the winding path for cars.

 Glamping tents along with individuals who choose to bring their own tent will reside in the meadow, a quick walk (less than 30 seconds) from the Redwood Lodge.
 This lodge has a fireplace in the common area along with individual heaters in each bedroom.
 This is where the kitchen is as well.
 Depending on the weather, the dining area may be inside by the fireplace or just outside on the adjacent deck.
 The lodge also has hot showers and 2 ADA accessible bathrooms with flushing toilets.
+There are a few bedrooms in this lodge and in other smaller cabins that surround the meadow.

 There is a spacious meditation hall near the meadow and Redwood Lodge (again less than 30 seconds from between each site).
 Depending on the weather and time of day, practice may be held here.
 There are large sliding glass doors that connect the space to the outdoors.